aaronopela/ght-d-tools-bundle/README.md

 d_tools:
     # The target bundle or directory
     bundle: ExampleBundle
-    path: The bundle path when it cannot be guessed (i.e. parent of the Resources directory)
+    path: The bundle path when it cannot be guessed from the bundle
-    translations_path: The translations path when it cannot be guessed (i.e. not in a Resources directory)
+    translations_path: The translations path when it cannot be guessed from the path

-    # The doctrine:generate:entities command, used by d:ent:refresh
-    doctrine_generate_entities:
-        defaults:
-            # The path where to generate entities when it cannot be guessed
-            path: ~
-            # Do not backup existing entities files
-            no_backup: false

     # The translation:update command, used by d:trans:refresh and d:trans:add
     translation_update: